Shulk97/POPP-datasets/README.md

 This dataset is a multi-writer dataset made of 780 lines (26 pages) from the *Chaussée d'Antin* district census of 1926 and written by 10 different writers.

 ## Terms of Use and Citation Request
-This dataset is for non-commercial research purpose.

-License:  This dataset and the corresponding annotations are licensed under a Attribution-NonCommercial-ShareAlike 4.0 International License.
+License: This dataset and the corresponding annotations are licensed under a Attribution 4.0 International License.

 If you publish material based on this database, we request you to include a reference to paper `T. Constum, N. Kempf, T. Paquet, P. Tranouez, C. Chatelain, S. Brée, and F. Merveille,Recognition and information extraction in historical handwritten tables: toward understanding early 20th century Paris census ,Document Analysis Systems (DAS), pp. 143- 157, La Rochelle, 2022.`